DaleNaci/write-ups/code-golf.io/Fibonacci/README.md

 }
 ```

-This is similar to the Python program with the for loop, but we have to use a `temp` variable and perform a triple swap instead.
+This is similar to the Python program but with a for loop, and we have to use a `temp` variable and perform a triple swap instead.
 We also added an extra print statement at the beginning because of the limits of our program.